spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 - Policy

 !!! info
-    If you are new to spaces, consider further exploring our documentation about them [here](../spaces/README.md)
+    If you are new to spaces, consider exploring our [spaces documentation](../spaces/README.md).

 ### Inbox notifications